rechtlogisch/steuernummer/README.md

 #### Details

-You can additionally control the result with setting `details: true`.
+You can additionally control the result with setting `returnWithFederalState: true`.
 When set `true` information which federal state the Steuernummer origins from is being added to result.

 ```php
 denormalizeSteuernummer('1121081508150', returnWithFederalState: true);